tobyli/Screen2Vec/README.md

 ```

-- This generates the vector embedding using our pretrained models
+This generates the vector embedding using our pretrained models.
+The parameters are:
+- -s/--screen, the path to the screen to encode
+- -u/--ui_model, the path to the ui embedding model to use
+- -m/--screen_model, the path to the screen embedding model to use
+- -l/--layout_model, the path to the layout embedding model to use

 ## Training